 - Make sure you have all the supplies you’ll need.
 All of these items need to be in travel-friendly packs.
 Laundry baskets, I like these collapsible ones.
 They come in handy for this use!
 They are easy to store stuff in and easy to grab and go if need be.

 When a category 1 came through here last time, I couldn’t get my son’s medicine for over a month!!!

 - Go to the store and the gas station.
 Grab necessities like water and food.
 While your out, fill up your gas tank on your way back from the store, don’t forget to get some gas for your chainsaws, generators and other aftermaths/clean up tools!
 Additionally, it’s important to get gas as soon as you can.
 The line at the gas station undoubtedly gets long real quick!

 - Charge your cell phones, tablets, laptops, and any other devices you might want to use when the power’s out.
-Think about buying a small power cell in the near future for next time!
+Think about buying a portable power bank in the near future for next time!